mhasoba/TheMulQuaBio/content/lectures/BiolStructs_C/Part_01-Compiler_and_basics.md

 ## The `printf()` function revisited

-We will return to the `printf()` function because it is useful for our initial foray into C as it allows us to receive feedback from programs that we write.
+We will see the `printf()` function often because it is useful for our initial foray into C as it allows us to display feedback from programs that we write.
 The `printf()` function is a somewhat unusual type of function in C that can take a variable number of arguments. `printf()` allows us to include and format variables within the body of the string using special formatting characters.
 However, the general structure of print if is as follows:

 `printf(<string>, <variable1>, <variable2>, ...)`